 illusions of duration, distortions of time, discrepancies between the apparent and actual duration of something.

 It seems pretty reasonable that we do have at least illusions of duration.
 Putting aside even lab-bred illusions (including Eagleman’s drop; search for “We designed an experiment in which “), it’s common to say that in some experiences, a certain duration felt like some other duration, e.g., that conversation felt like an hour rather than the five minutes it was.
 Or a kid having fun might be surprised that it is tea time already.
-Once we also more careful experiments, such as Eagleman’s, the evidence seems stacked in favour of the idea that we can have illusions and distortions of time.
+Once we include experiments, such as Eagleman’s, the evidence seems stacked in favour of the idea that we can have illusions and distortions of time.

 But I think that this is the wrong way to think about these judgements of time.